Archit327/AZ900-/Obsidian Vault/AZ 900/Security.md

 The techniques are same as of the black hat hackers but they dont do any harm they just find the loop holes and vulnerabilities in the systems and prevent them.

+Ethical hacking is carried out by these type of hackers.

+#### Devices prone to get hacked

+- Smart Phones
+- Laptops
+- webcams
+- routers
+- emails

+#### Prevention from Getting Hacked

+- Software update regularly
+- unique and different passwords for diff accounts
+- https encryption
+- avoid clicking on ads or strange links
+- download form genuine sources and websites
+- updated antivirus software
+- VPNs
+- MFA